 You'll need a few key ingredients to bring these Sourdough Discard Apple Cinnamon Rolls together.

-- Unflavored, non-dairy milk: I like to use almond milk for this recipe, but you could do this with any kind of unflavored non-dairy milk.
+- Non-dairy milk: I like to use almond milk for this recipe, but you could do this with any kind of unflavored non-dairy milk.
 And if dairy is not an issue for you, you can make this recipe with regular dairy milk as well!

 - Active dry yeast: Even though we are using sourdough discard, we do need to use a leavening agent (in this case, yeast) to make the dough rise predictably.

 - Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
-This recipe is designed for a sourdough starter that uses a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
-If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe slightly.
+This recipe is designed for a sourdough starter that uses a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
+If your starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

-- Brown sugar: You can use light brown or dark brown sugar for this recipe.
+- Brown sugar: You can use light brown sugar or dark brown sugar for this recipe.

 - Apples: 2 cups of apples is approximately 2 medium-sized apples.
 A small dice works best so the apples are more evenly distributed in the swirls of the rolls.
 I like to use Gala apples, but other apple types that work well are Jonagold, Honeycrisp, Braeburn, Fuji, Granny Smith, and Pink Lady apples.